 But every other personal finance article seems to be about someone younger than me, making a quarter of my salary going to fancy travel and dining destinations with their designer purses and saving, what seems like, 100% of their salary.
 How do they do it?
 Why won’t they tell me their secrets?

 I’m sure it’s good marketing if they don’t tell me.
 It’ll make it seem like they have some secret money tree that I’ll get the seeds to if I keep reading their blog.
 But it always turns out that there’s some “airbrushing” involved.
 There’s something true in their lives that isn’t true for me.
 It could be a hidden advantage or just different priorities.
 I just have to tell myself this mantra to make myself feel better: personal finance always makes mathematical sense.

 There are no secrets.
 Everyone follows the same path.
 Here are some airbrushing secrets I’ve found to watch out for when reading personal finance blogs to save my sanity and tell myself I’m not doing it wrong:

 1. There is someone else in the picture.

-It seems a little disingenuous when bloggers leave this part out about their budgets, but then again they may be operating on the assumption that everyone is sharing rent with a significant other or getting help from their parents while I’m operating under the assumption that everyone is single and on their own.
+It seems a little disingenuous when bloggers leave this part out about their budgets, but then again they may be operating on the assumption that everyone is sharing rent with a significant other or getting help from their parents.
+On the other hand, I’m operating under the assumption that everyone is single and on their own.